jules - Fotolia

 - Glacier: Long-term archive storage.

 Each storage tier is priced differently.
-For example, in the EU, entry-level capacity for Standard is $0.03/GB, Standard Infrequent Access is $0.0125/GB and Glacier is $0.007/GB.
+For example, in the European Union (EU), entry-level capacity for Standard costs $0.03/GB, Standard Infrequent Access costs $0.0125/GB and Glacier costs $0.007/GB.
 There is also a charge per number of requests made and for the volume of data read from S3.
 There is no charge for data written into the S3 service.

 S3 storage behind the scenes